nukisman/elm-format/Style Guide/Markdown.md

 ## Code Blocks

-Code blocks containing valid Elm code are formatted with `elm-format`.
+Code blocks containing valid Elm code are formatted with `elm-format-short`.

 Valid elm code is one or more top-level declarations, possibly preceded by a module header.

-FUTURE: code blocks containing valid Elm expressions will be formatted with `elm-format.`
+FUTURE: code blocks containing valid Elm expressions will be formatted with `elm-format-short.`

 Code blocks with an info string of "elm" or with no info string are considered to be "Elm code blocks".